fkthfvk112/fkthfvk112/README.md

 <head>
   <h3> Hi there 🖐</h3>
   <p>Bonjour!
 I'm Jinseong. major in computer science/french.
-If you want to contact me, please send me a mail below</p>
+If you want to contact me, please send me an email to the address below.</p>
   <p>Now I'am preparing a web project using Node.js + mongoDB + React.</p>
   <p>And I'am in 4th grade in university. searching for a job.</p>
 </head>